 The Vedas contain the earliest known mention of the cow’s religious significance, which dates back thousands of years.
 The cow is associated with riches and a happy worldly existence according to the oldest Vedic text, the Rigveda.
 According to a passage, if cows have arrived, it means that they have brought us good luck.
 We hope they find satisfaction in our courtyard!
 They give birth to multicoloured calves for us, and they provide milk for Indra on a daily basis as well.

 Cows provide man with the ability to labour, and it is only with their blessing that he can do so.
 As a result of these words, it is believed that the significance of the cow was introduced into Hindu society approximately 3,000 years ago.

 In Vagh Dwadashi, the followers of Sanatan Dharma revere the cow as their ultimate goddess, and they believe that she bestows enormous favours on them.
 If she is worshipped, revered, and loved on Govatsa Dwadashi, she has the ability to grant the owner’s every want and desire if she is so treated.

 If the problem still persists in your life, talk to astrologers for guidance.
-First consultation is FREE.
+First consultation with 100% Cashback.